nigelgalbraith/QuizCreator/README.md

 - Predictable pipeline behaviour
 - No embedded quiz logic inside HTML
 - Clear separation of content, transformation, and rendering

-Large all-in-one scripts are intentionally avoided.

-Each stage performs one clear transformation.

 ---